robinnchwannn/robinnchwannn/README.md

 - 👋 Hi, I’m robinnchwannn
-- 📫 How to reach me ... althearamos629@gmail.com
+- 📫 How to reach me ...
+- gmail -  althearamos629@gmail.com
+- discord - NingNingqlit#5366
+-

 <!---
 robinnchwannn/robinnchwannn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.